CaptainChicky/Trojan.JS.Youareanidiot/README.md

 # What is Trojan.JS.Youareanidiot?
 This is the meaning of life.
 See https://www.youtube.com/watch?v=LSgk7ctw1HY for a demonstration.
+If link is broken(i.e. video/youtube account ded) message me for torrent of video.

 # What this contains
 This repository contains 2 folders.